 - Just enable TPM 2.0, save the changes, and exit the Boot menu.

 Now, open the Windows 11 ISO (Win11_English_x64v1.iso) in File Explorer and run the setup.exe to install Windows 11.

 Method 4: Install Windows 11 Using Windows 10 Bootable USB Drive

 The Regedit method is enough to help you install Windows 11 on unsupported hardware, especially incompatible CPU and TPM.
-However, there is another method to trick the installer into thinking that it’s installing Windows 10 while it’ll install Windows 11 in reality.
+However, there is another method to trick the installer into thinking that it’s installing Windows 10 when it’ll install Windows 11 in reality.
 You will be able to install Windows 11 even if your PC meets the minimum requirements to install Windows 10.
 Needless to say, the method involves downloading the ISO files for both Windows 10 and Windows 11.

 Before you proceed with this method, make sure you have the following things ready with you.

 - A USB drive with at least 8GB of storage space